AnesHamdani08/AUDX/README.md

 -[SciChart Transitionz](https://github.com/ABTSoftware/SciChart.Wpf.UI/wiki/Transitionz-Library)<br>
 -[Taglib-Sharp](https://github.com/mono/taglib-sharp)<br>
 # Disclaimer
-If you find any copyright infringement  in MuPlay feel free to leave a post in "Issues" , or contact me via email: aneshamdani9@gmail.com<br>
+If you find any copyright infringement  in AUDX feel free to leave a post in "Issues" , or contact me via email: aneshamdani9@gmail.com<br>
 # Thank you
-Thanks for checking MuPlay feel free to express your feedback in "Issues" , all your thoughts are welcome.
+Thanks for checking AUDX feel free to express your feedback in "Issues" , all your thoughts are welcome.